jasonicarter/jasonicarter.github.io/_posts/2017-05-17-deep-learning-reading-list.md

 share: true
 ---
 ## Backstory
 If you're here without context, let me bring you up to speed.
-About two months ago, I left my job to take time off and pursue a learning path into the emerging field of Deep Learning.
+About one months ago, I left my job to take time off and pursue a learning path into the emerging field of Deep Learning.
 To that end, I put together a self-study plan which you can read more about on [Medium](https://medium.com/towards-data-science/my-3-month-deep-learning-career-pivot-af94cd8d6a31) and an updated/revised version on [LinkedIn]().